tbgolfer86/E-Commerce-Back-End/README.md

 ---

   ## Usage
   This is a node application that is invoked in the command-line.
-The user must first seed the database using the command: "npm run seed" and then start the server by using the command "npm start".
+The user must first create the schema from the MySQL shell.
+Then the database must be seeded using the command: "npm run seed".
+Once the database is seeded the user can start the server by using the command: "npm start".
 Once the server is running, the user can retrieve data from the database by using the API endpoints that are set up in the routes directory.<br><br>
   [Walkthrough video that demonstrates its functionality]()<br><br>
   This screenshot shows it running in the terminal:<br>
   ![alt text](./)